-The Sean Kelly Scholarship Fund provides program fee scholarships to those families whose children may have limited participation in programs due to financial reasons.
+The Sean Kelly Scholarship Fund provides needed program fee scholarships to those families whose children may have limited participation in programs due to financial reasons.
+In 2015 alone, Have Dreams was able to provide over $80,000 to families in need of vital programs for their children.
 This fund is comprised of donations made by individuals, many of them Have Dreams families and Board members, wishing to assist those families whose financial circumstances make it difficult to meet class fee obligations.

 Honoring the memory of Sean Kelly